Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Econometric Methods

-With regards to modelling during the pandemic, note that there are some terminal nodes chosen by very few observations.
-And a couple contain a single observation.
-One of these is the leftmost node in the figure $-23.99$.
-This is a pandemic observation.
-What BART is doing is creating nodes for capturing outliers.
+With regards to modeling during the pandemic, we now turn to a comparison of panels (a) and (b) in Figure \ref{fig: DEtree}.
+Note that panel (b) has a splitting condition $\text{IP}_{t-1}<-16.960$ at the top, an extremely low value for the growth in industrial production.
+The branch of the tree which satisfies this condition contains six observations.
+These are the six monthly pandemic observations.
+The branch of the tree which does not satisfy this condition contains all the non-pandemic observations and is the same as the tree in panel (a).
+What our tree-based model is doing is creating nodes for capturing outliers.
 Whereas the parameter estimates in a linear model can be substantially affected by an outlier, BART can simply add a new branch to control for it without affecting the main body of the tree.
-We will explore this issue in more detail in our empirical work, but this is the intuition for why our MF-BAVART ends up nowcasting better than the linear MF-VAR, particularly around the time of the pandemic.
+We will explore this issue in more detail in our empirical work, but this is one of the reasons why our MF-BAVART ends up nowcasting better than the linear MF-VAR, particularly around the time of the pandemic.

+Since this example is a special case with a single tree and thus $S=1$, it ignores another dimension of flexibility in terms of handling outliers: the option to add additional trees.
+The "A" in BART stands for additive and the BART algorithm allows for new trees to be introduced to deal with the pandemic observations.
+Through 2019, we could see a tree (or trees) which had terminal nodes covering the range of pre-2020 GDP growth values.
+For the pandemic period, a new tree could yield an estimate of the average GDP growth rate within the pandemic (which would probably be close to $-10$ percent).
+Adding such a tree would imply that the remaining tree(s) lack the pandemic-related branches.
+Thus this new tree could serve to account for deviations from the pre-pandemic GDP growth rate.